 Most financial planning groups we work with approve their advisers to use Investment Grade corporate bonds.
 What does this actually mean?

 The major international credit rating agencies S&P, Moodys & Fitch analyse the credit quality of a company and develop a rating based on predicting the company’s ability to repay its debts.
 Ratings of BBB- or better are considered to be Investment Grade.
-Below this is called sub-investment grade or speculative grade bonds.
+Below this is sub-investment grade or speculative grade bonds.
 Ratings are constantly monitored and can change over the life of a bond.

 The importance of an Investment Grade rating

 An Investment Grade rating is highly important for a company.
 Not only is it a vote of confidence in the future performance of the business, but it dramatically affects the rate at which they can borrow from banks or bond investors.
 In general, if a bond falls below Investment Grade, the price of the bond should fall.
 In some cases the company will have to pay a higher rate of interest (coupon) to its bond holders.

 Investment Grade ratings can also affect who a company can sell their bonds to.
 Many bond fund managers are not able to hold sub-investment grade securities, which limits the potential clients.
 Companies with sub-investment grade bonds may end up having to pay a higher coupon rate for their bond issue.
 This is a similar concept to equity fund managers not being able to hold securities outside the ASX200.
 The main hurdle to inclusion in the ASX200 is business size, determining a credit rating however, is a much more in-depth process.